-The number of more positive articles on fat bodies is finally starting to increase, in the wake of the popularity of ‘plus size’ (ugh I hate that term) models like Ashley Graham, Audrey Ritchie and Tess Holliday.
-It seems like culture (and capitalism) has finally accepted that we’re getting bigger, and that there’s a lot of fat and thick babes out there demanding better clothes and more representation.
-Whereas 20 years ago, when I was 22 years old and a size 24, the only place you saw fat women was in the Evans catalogue, you can now find lots of accounts and pages on social media that are dedicated to non-skinny bodies.
+The number of more positive articles on fat bodies is finally starting to increase, in the wake of the popularity of “plus size” (I hate that term) models like Ashley Graham, Audrey Ritchie, and Tess Holliday.
+It seems like culture and capitalism have finally accepted that we’re getting bigger, and that there’s a lot of fat and thick babes out there demanding better clothes and more representation.
+Whereas twenty years ago, when I was 22 years old and a size 24, the only place you saw fat women was in the Evans catalogue, you can now find lots of accounts and pages on social media that are dedicated to non-skinny bodies.

-I’ve yet to see a body like mine reflected back at me.
-I’m size 16/18 pear shape and 5’11”, meaning I am generally regarded as a ‘small fat’, and as such I do see some representation of my size, such as Graham, Nadia Aboulhosn and Isabel Hendrix.
-It has meant SO much to me seeing these women confidently rocking shorts and crop tops, whilst looking a bit like me.
+I’ve yet to see a body like mine reflected back to me.
+I’m size 16/18 pear shape and 5’11”, meaning I am generally regarded as a “small fat”.
+As such, I do see some representation of my size, such as Graham, Nadia Aboulhosn, and Isabel Hendrix.
+It has meant SO much to me seeing these women confidently rocking shorts and crop tops whilst looking a bit like me.

-What’s different about my body though, is my skin and fat texture, and the smoothness of my flesh.
-I have a condition called Ehlers-Danlos Syndrome type 3, a disorder which causes the connective tissues in my body to be defective (such as collagen), causing a long list of issues, but from a looks point of view the result is that my skin structure is different, causing it to have reduced strength and stiffness.
-What this means in practice is that when I put on or lose any weight, my skin only stretches to a degree before splits somewhat, leaving stretch marks.
+What’s different about my body, though, is my skin and fat texture, and the smoothness of my flesh.
+I have a condition called Ehlers-Danlos Syndrome type 3, a disorder which causes the connective tissues in my body to be defective (such as collagen).
+This causes a long list of issues, but from a looks point of view the result is that my skin structure is different, causing it to have reduced strength and stiffness.
+What this means in practice is that when I put on or lose any weight, my skin only stretches to a degree before it splits somewhat, leaving stretch marks.
 When I lose weight, instead of springing back, my skin instead remains stretched out and hangs.
-In addition, my fat isn’t firm and squishy, it’s more like rice pudding which moves around under the skin.
+In addition, my fat isn’t firm and squishy; it’s more like rice pudding, which moves around under the skin.

 More Radical Reads: Are My Stretch Marks Worthy?